nicehash/NiceHashMiner-Archived/README.md

 # <a name="features"></a> Features

-- Easy one-click CPU mining for CPUs that support at least SSE2.
+- Easy one-click CPU mining for CPUs that support at least SSE2 (x64 OS).
 - Support for multiple CPUs on multiple NUMAs with affinity adjustments to maximize mining speed.
 - Integrated support for Simple Multi-Algorithm.
 Always mine most profitable algorithm.
 - Integrated benchmarking tool.
 Run it only once before you start mining and after every hardware upgrade.